ZakariaeBAHARI/fitness-tracker/README.md

 3. Select a video file (containing somone performing pullups or pushups exercice).
+   -you can use my video in the "data" folder

-4. Click the "Track Exercise" button to start processing the video.
+5. Click the "Track Exercise" button to start processing the video.
+   -the output should be the same as the video in the "result" folder

 ### Contributing